 One wrestling critic noted that Russo's problem was that he seemed to simultaneously believe that Viewers Are Morons and Viewers are Geniuses.

 It gets worse.
 Russo is writing for TNA now, and Hulk Hogan, Ric Flair, Jeff Jarrett, Sting, and Eric Bischoff are all prominent talent.
 So, naturally, the focus of the current main event TNA storyline is the "shadow politics" that were going on in WCW.
 Meaning, not only do you have to be a smark to know what's going on, you have to have been a smark FOR OVER 10 YEARS.
 And even then, there are bound to be references you don't get, considering they're talking about everything up to and including private drunken phone calls from years ago.
 And no, none of this makes for halfway compelling, or even coherent, television.

-You could possibly argue that Vince Russo believes that "all viewers are Smarks," and as far as his opinion goes, a smark is a moron who believes they're a genius.
+Vince Russo believes that "all viewers are Smarks," and as far as his opinion goes, a smark is a moron who believes they're a genius.
 If you think of his logic this way, his entire career is basically spend in a massive attempt to outsmart the smarks.
 Unfortunately, the only real way to trick people in a story where they usually already know, at the very least, half of what's going to happen before it happens is to make the story incomprehensible with obscurities and inexplicable plot twists.

 Of course, Russo likely believes he himself is a genius, even when almost everyone else thinks he's a moron.